astriaorg/docs/docs/overview/introduction.md

 You can find our endpoints and FAQ [here](/astria-evm/overview.md)

-## What If I Need More Help?
+## Still Need More Help

-While this documentation hopefully includes everything you need, if you can't find what you're looking for, please reach out to us on [Twitter](https://twitter.com/AstriaOrg) or check the [Astria repository](https://github.com/astriaorg/astria).
+While this documentation hopefully includes everything you need, if you can't find what you're looking for, please reach out on Discord [Discord](https://discord.gg/3qZCbmZxvF) or check the [Astria repository](https://github.com/astriaorg/astria).